-A node or a connection between two nodes can be selected and deleted with the Del key.
+A node on the canvas or a connection between two nodes can be selected and deleted with the Del key.

 In addition to logical values, TCP/IP commands variables can also transfer numerical values or texts.

 4.3.28 Logic - FTP